 Rustandy Global Christianity Distinguished Speaker Series

 Thanks to a generous gift from Tandean Rustandy (MBA ’07) the Divinity School has in recent years begun to explore the emerging field of Global Christianity.
-This coming spring the Divinity School will continue its efforts by launching the Rustandy Global Christianity Distinguished Speaker Series.
+In Spring of 2021 the Divinity School will continue its efforts by launching the Rustandy Global Christianity Distinguished Speaker Series.

 This lecture series, facilitated through the Martin Marty Center, will bring to campus speakers whose intellectual agenda contributes to the study of Global Christianity through the use of a particular set of disciplinary methods and hermeneutical strategies that carve out a new niche while resonating with existing work in the School.
 This spring’s invited scholars stretch our geographic imagination of global Christianity by considering comparative, diasporic and transnational approaches to the study of Christianity worldwide.